 For the convenience of your employer.
-This means that your use of the computer or cell phone is for a substantial business reason of your employer.
+This means that your use of the computer is for a substantial business reason of your employer.
 You must consider all facts in making this determination.
-Use of your computer or cell phone during your regular working hours to carry on your employer's business is generally for the convenience of your employer.
+Use of your computer during your regular working hours to carry on your employer's business is generally for the convenience of your employer.

 Required as a condition of your employment.
-This means that you cannot properly perform your duties without the computer or cell phone.
+This means that you cannot properly perform your duties without the computer.
 Whether you can properly perform your duties without it depends on all the facts and circumstances.
-It is not necessary that your employer explicitly requires you to use your computer or cell phone.
+It is not necessary that your employer explicitly requires you to use your computer.
 But neither is it enough that your employer merely states that your use of the item is a condition of your employment.